 Few events in life have the impact of starting a new job.
 As any career person can attest, acclimating to a new workplace or role requires patience.
 It’s a social and intellectual challenge.
-Balancing task competence with a sense of social comfort are prerequisites for doing your job well and enjoying the hours you spend at work.
-And while these lines may appear crisp and smooth, coloring them in neatly has its difficulties.
 This consideration led me to a simple concept, a modus operandi for adjusting to a new organization.

 Herein lies the complexity that makes a discussion of vectors useful.
 Remember, direction and magnitude.
 Direction is simple.
 A new employee is given a role and procedures to follow.
-Build this, test that.
-The role supports the organization’s larger mission.
-Make money, satisfy your clients.
+The role supports the organization’s larger mission - make money, satisfy your clients.
 Easy as pie.
 But how do we prime ourselves for success?
 How do we reach a state where we have the force and confidence to trust our peers and take risks?
 Ultimately, how do you find your place in creating the organization’s future?
 The what is easy, the how is a distinct consideration.

 Infomentum has a very human feel, there is a pervasive sense that everyone is true to themselves.

 On-boarding activity deepens a team over time and allows layers of understanding to accrue.
 The golden egg that gestates is the implicit trust necessary to provide honest feedback and take risks.
 It is about providing the fuel to reach the goal and the support necessary to achieve it.

 Working remotely from New York

 I am a creative front-end developer.
 A drop of code and a dash of design, that’s my passion.
 Infomentum brought me on board from the US and was kind enough to help me relocate to the UK.
 As an initially remote team member, on-boarding came in ripples throughout my first year.
 Over two distinct periods of work, first remote and then on-site, my experience has been a revealing study in coworker relations and styles of communication.